2 Kayakers Die After Capsizing on Lake Michigan - Fox21Online

 Rescuers found the men unresponsive and they were taken to a hospital where they were pronounced dead.

-One of the victims was a 21-year old man from Clintonville, the other a 29-year-old from Sturgeon Bay.
+One of the victims was 21-year old Dylan Dohr from Clintonville, the other 29-year-old, Mathew Tauferner from Sturgeon Bay.

+Sheriff’s officials say Dohr was a Marine stationed in California and was home on leave.

-Sheriff’s officials say neither was wearing a live jacket.
+Sheriff’s officials say neither was wearing a life jacket.
 The water temperature was around 43 degrees Fahrenheit.